 Since these images can be manipulated in 3 dimensions, it is easy to measure the uniformity of the fabric's topography and the resulting imprint it will make upon the sheet.
 Similarly, it is not sufficient to know only the drainage capacity and rate of the fabric structure, but also its uniformity.
-If the structure is composed of few large drainage areas vs. many small areas for water flow, then water must move larger distances to get through the fabric, carrying with it a load of fines and fillers.
-If the object is to create a uniform distribution of fines in all 3 directions in the sheet, it is critical to develop structures which provide many small drainage areas, vs. fewer large drainage holes.
+If the structure is composed of few large drainage areas instead of many small areas for water flow, then water must move larger distances to get through the fabric, carrying fines and fillers with it.
+If the object is to create a uniform distribution of fines in all 3 directions in the sheet, it is critical to develop structures which provide many small drainage areas in place of fewer large drainage holes.

-Figure 6 is a comparison of the many, closer spaced drainage holes and super smooth sheet side topography of the ESB, compared to the SSB style of forming fabric which has been state of the art for the last 5 years.
+Figure 6. is a comparison of the many, closer spaced drainage holes and super smooth sheetside topography of the ESB, compared to the SSB style of forming fabric which has been considered state-of-the-art for the last 5 years.
 The more infrequent, larger holes in older SSB structures induce the migration of fines and fillers toward the holes.